William S. Morris

 “Those who cannot remember the past are condemned to repeat it.”

-George Santayana, Harvard University Professor of Philosophy.
+George Santayana Harvard University Professor of Philosophy.

-on this website is Copyright Protected!
+ALL Information and Media on this website is Copyright Protected!

-Morris’ new book, In Defense of the Nation: Black Iowans at War
+In Defense of the Nation: Black Iowans at War

-Passionate about cultural and political history and the lessons they teach us.
+Passionate about cultural and political history, and the lessons they teach us

 William S. Morris is passionate about American history.
 He is a published author, educator, lawyer (retired), historian and public speaker.
 A visionary and conservative, Morris teaches, researches, and writes about African American history.
 His unique presentations travel back in time centuries before the intercontinental slave trade and explores the broad multi-generational African ancestral experience.
 He also lectures on military history and Critical Race Theory and its adverse impacts on American public education.